had-nu/had-nu/README.md

 In addition to my focus on cybersecurity, I have a strong interest in anti-corruption initiatives, transparency, digital identity, and freedom of information.
 Outside of work, I enjoy photography and exploring topics related to Cyber Intelligence and Social Engineering.

 Here are the trainings and certifications I am currently pursuing:
-- Official ISC2 Online Training for Certified in Cybersecurity (CC)
+- ISC2 Certified in Cybersecurity (CC)
 - Cisco English for IT B2 / GSE 59-75 Certification
 - Cisco Cyber Threat Management Certificate

 For my next set of trainings and certifications, I plan to undertake:
-- ISC2 Certified in Cybersecurity (CC) - Mar/24
 - CompTIA Sec+
-- GIAC Cyber Threat Intelligence (GCTI)

 I hope this section provides a clearer view of my academic and professional activities and highlights my commitment to continuous learning and practical experience in cybersecurity.
 Feel free to send me a message.